oTeun/Swift-Lite/README.md

 # Usage:
  1. Make sure you have Python 3.8 installed
- 2. Make sure you have the library 'requests-futures' installed
+ 2. Make sure you have the library 'requests-futures' installed (run in the command prompt `pip install requests-futures`)
  3. Create a file named Accounts.txt
  4. Put the accounts you want to snipe with in that file like email:password
  5. (optional) Put the skin you want to upload when you snipe a name in the folder with name 'Skin.png'